kitschpatrol/tldraw-cli/readme.md

  }): Promise<string[]>;
 ```

-The function exports the image in the requested format returns an array of the output image(s) or file(s).
+The function exports the image in the requested format and returns an array of the output image(s) or file(s).

 Generally, a single file is returned — but the `string[]` return type also accommodates invocations with `frame: true` where multiple images will be generated.